Dr James FraserLecturer

 He uses both qualitative and quantitative methods and is interested in developing interdisciplinarity in research and teaching.

-James’ research has focused on relationships between small-scale farmers and Anthropogenic Dark Earths in Central Amazonia (Brazil) and the Upper Guinea Forests of West Africa (Liberia).
+James’ doctoral and post-doctoral research focused on relationships between small-scale farmers and Anthropogenic Dark Earths in Central Amazonia (Brazil) and the Upper Guinea Forests of West Africa (Liberia).

 Anthropogenic Dark Earths are high-fertility carbon-rich soils formed through intensive depositions of charred and fresh organic material by forest inhabitants throughout the global humid tropics.
 Commentators suggest that these human-made soils could provide models for more sustainable agriculture.